bcgov/digital-trust-toolkit/applications/application-Envirochem.md

 ## 1.7.
 Scope

-Envirochem is a participant in an open ecosystem and the focus of this framework is to describe the process Envirochem uses for exchanges on Indy networks.
+Envirochem is a participant in an open ecosystem and the focus of this framework is to describe the process Envirochem uses for digital exchanges on Indy networks.

 ## 1.8.
 Objectives